-Protein– One serving of protein based off of body weight and composition objective (gain or maintain) 2-4 hrs before your workout, depending on your personal metabolic rate and convenience.
-If you tend to workout in the early morning you may consider eating a full serving of protein just prior to bed.
-Sleep is of utmost importance and therefor it is not advised that you wake in the middle of the night to eat.
+Protein– One serving of protein-based off of body weight and composition objective (gain or maintain) 2-4 hrs before your workout, depending on your personal metabolic rate and convenience.
+If you tend to work out in the early morning you may consider eating a full serving of protein just prior to bed.
+Sleep is of utmost importance and therefore it is not advised that you wake in the middle of the night to eat.
 Dedicated weightlifters need at least a full 8 hours of uninterrupted rest to recoup and rebuild.

 Carbohydrates- Easily digestible “simple” carbs .5 -1 hour prior to lifting.

 Fats- While fats provide some vitamins and minerals to aid with lifting there is no research to support fats improving performance prior to working out.
 Many athletes find that excess fat prior to lifting can actually upset their digestive system and inhibit functioning.

 Micros– One hour prior to ingesting your meal be sure to get some iron (may be paired with vitamin C and A for best absorption).
 Iron helps carry hemoglobin on the cells which help with oxygenation and nutrient delivery and so on.

 Nitric Oxide: By elevating plasma nitrates and nitrites athletes can expect to improve cardiovascular ability by increasing blood flow.
 Consuming nitrate-rich foods or supplements that also contain polyphenols may assist with oxidative damage and inflammation caused by intense muscular activity.
 Absorption can range depending on metabolic rate, but athletes usually range between 20 minutes and 2 hours pre-workout in order to receive maximum benefit during their lifting session.